 The Fund's main credit risk exposures are from investments in debt securities classified as financial assets at FVTPL.
-The Fund is also exposed to counterparty credit risk on bank deposits, other investments, and receivables.
+The Fund is also exposed to counterparty credit risk on deposits in banks, receivables and other investments.

 Credit risk is minimized through diversification or by investing in a variety of investments belonging to different sectors or industries.
 The Fund manages credit risk by the selection and approval of counterparties and brokers with stable credit ratings.
 In accordance with the Fund's policy, the Fund's overall credit position is monitored on a daily basis by the Trustee and is reviewed on a monthly basis by the Trustee's Board of Directors.